AlinNavas/MscAIforMedicine/README.md

 into images and then attempt to perform the classification task initially using a baseline CNN model and then using pre-trained models to gauge any performance improvement with significant hyperparameter tuning using baysean optimisation.

+2. Explainability methods for ECG Analysis ( Code will be uploaded after publication )